 Process evaluation will determine if this adjustment is necessary.
 With respect to risk management, refer to Section 4 of the EE&C plan.
 The Company provides further details on "early warning systems" as well as a description of contingency plans.
-Balance of costs of equipment, plus installation costs as relevant.
-The Company intends to contract with a qualified Program Implementation Vendor ("Vendor") on a performance basis to insure creativity and motivation toward obtaining participation and meeting the goal.
+Anticipated costs to participating customers Balance of costs of equipment, plus installation costs as relevant.
+Ramp up strategy The Company intends to contract with a qualified Program Implementation Vendor ("Vendor") on a performance basis to insure creativity and motivation toward obtaining participation and meeting the goal.
 The Company intends to direct its Vendor to begin communicating program changes and the new measure offering in the first quarter of 2013 so Commercial and Industrial customers can plan and budget for projects in 2013.
 The program changes and new measures are expected to be 'fully launched' that is, offered to the entire target population on the launch date.
 It is assumed that the ramp up period for new program measures will occur in the 2013 and 2014 plan years.
-The objective of the program is to promote the installation of energy efficient equipment which will increase market demand for those measures, thereby increasing customer awareness, EE product availability and lowering EE product prices.
+Marketing strategy The objective of the program is to promote the installation of energy efficient equipment which will increase market demand for those measures, thereby increasing customer awareness, EE product availability and lowering EE product prices.
 Marketing activities will target eligible customers to inform them of the program changes and the new measures, its components, and the associated benefits through bill inserts, direct mail, website, trade shows, the business customer newsletter, and key account managers.
 The Company will work with distributors and contractors to market eligible higher efficiency equipment that is required by federal standard.
 Additionally, Company resources will be utilized to conduct outreach to their constituents regarding program availability.
 FirstEnergy Area Managers will be tapped to provide first line contacts to eligible customers within the target market segments.
 The Implementation Providers and/or Program Managers will be responsible for ultimate program marketing.
 The Company will contract with experienced Implementation Providers and/or Program Managers on a performance basis to insure creativity and motivation in marketing strategies toward obtaining participation and meeting the goal.
-The Implementation
+The Implementation Providers and/or Program Manager(s) will provide specific details on marketing for this program.